Awal-Y/project-3-swell/README.md

 - Search for surf destinations around the world, filtering by country, difficulty, user rating or by selecting pins on a world map.
 - Find out essential information on each surf spot, such as location, a description, the type of wave, difficulty, the weather and surf conditions and the average user rating.
 Each surf spot also has a comments section where registered users can leave comments and advice for other surfers.
 - Create a profile.
 Once a user has registered, they can add surf spots to their favourites list, comment on surf destinations, and even upload new surf spots to the database (with approval - see below).
 They can view their favourites and pending uploads via their profile page, where they can also upload or change their profile picture.
-- Lastly, a registered user can upload a surf spot to share with other surfers, however, to control the quality of these, the administators of the site (us!) have to approve these before they are added to the database and displayed.
+- Lastly, a registered user can upload a surf spot to share with other surfers, however, to control the quality of these, the administrators of the site (us!) have to approve these before they are added to the database and displayed.
 We can see these when we login as the admin, and have a button to approve.

 ## Brief